-Additional artistic leadership experience includes serving as artistic director or associate artistic director of Yale Cabaret, Yale Summer Cabaret, MaineStage Shakespeare, and Oxbridge Opera, a UK-based company that specialized in rarely-heard editions of Gilbert and Sullivan operas.
+Additional artistic leadership experience includes serving as artistic director of Yale Cabaret, Yale Summer Cabaret, MaineStage Shakespeare, and Oxbridge Opera, a UK-based company that specialized in rarely-heard editions of Gilbert and Sullivan operas.

 As an assistant director, Rory has worked at Roundabout Theater Company, McCarter Theater, Yale Repertory Theater, Irondale Theater, and Compagnia de’ Colombari.
 He received a BA in Liberal Arts from Sarah Lawrence College and has trained with Carmen Morgan and Art Equity, and is one of 12 inaugural members of the Roundabout Directors Group. . @rorypelsue